mattbloem007/gershan_website/src/data/project/project/steam-ceremony-with-gershan.md

 **David's Root: Mental Clarity, Protection**

-These aforementioned herbs are but a few of the options I use, the variety used is based on an intuitive process depending on the individual need of the client.
+These aforementioned herbs are but a few of the options I use.

+ The variety used is based on an intuitive process depending on the individual need of the client.

 Yours in Service